jekyll2014/VoiceAssistant/README.md

 # VoiceAssistant
 Locally hosted voice assistant with plugin extension feature

-Based on the idea of https://github.com/janvarev/Irene-Voice-Assistant and based on the magnificient VOSK speech recognition engine (https://github.com/alphacep/vosk-api)
+Based on the idea of https://github.com/janvarev/Irene-Voice-Assistant and the magnificient VOSK speech recognition engine (https://github.com/alphacep/vosk-api)

 Basically the ideas are:
 1) Locally hosted voice recognition and speech generation